 - other diseases or conditions

 You can’t always control these factors.
-Your best bet is to eat a healthy, well-balanced diet and drink plenty of water.
+Your best bet is to eat a balanced diet and drink plenty of water.

-- Ask a doctor about taking supplements, particularly iron, folic acid, biotin, omega-3 and omega-6 fatty acids, and zinc, but only if you think these are lacking from your diet.
+- Ask your healthcare professional about taking supplements, particularly iron, folic acid, biotin, omega-3 and omega-6 fatty acids, and zinc — but only if you think these are lacking from your diet.
 There’s no need to take supplements if you’re already getting the nutrients you need from food.

-- Avoid harsh chemicals or excessive heat on hair and skin.
+- Avoid harsh chemicals or excessive heat on your hair and skin.

 - Give yourself a scalp massage when you wash your hair to encourage blood flow to the hair follicles.

-- Use a shampoo and conditioner with vitamin E or keratin; for scalp psoriasis, a dermatologist can prescribe a medicated shampoo.
+- Use a sulfate-free shampoo and conditioner with vitamin E or keratin.
+For scalp psoriasis, a dermatologist can prescribe a medicated shampoo.

-- Remove split ends with a regular trim every six to eight weeks.
+- Remove split ends with a regular trim every 6 to 8 weeks.

 - Try a topical ointment, such as topical minoxidil (Rogaine).

-- Don’t smoke.
-Quitting can be difficult but a doctor can help you create a cessation plan right for you.
+- Limit or quit smoking.
+Quitting can be difficult, but a doctor can help you create a cessation plan right for you.

 - Protect your hair from excessive sun exposure by wearing a hat.

 Hair grows back at a rate of about 6 inches per year.
-If your hair is falling out, visit a doctor so that they can diagnose the cause of your hair loss.
+If your hair is falling out, talk with a healthcare professional so they can diagnose the cause of your hair loss.